bohrium/constitution/constitution.md

 Vacant seats count as most junior.
 Judges may opt out, in which case their seats still count according to their seniority.

 ### Transient stage

 ### Parameter tuning

-A change of parameters (such as the size of the Appellate Courts) lies somewhere between a Constitutional Amendment and ordinary law.
+Congress may expand the courts (to relieve ever-growing case burdens).
+Such changes of parameters lie somewhere between a Constitutional Amendment and ordinary law.
 So let's use an intermediate criterion for passage:

-    The Congress may by a 3/5s unweighted majority in each Chamber, subject to the ordinary veto and veto-override procedures, alter the following numeric
-    parameters: T, K, k, N, ...
+    The Congress may by a 3/5ths unweighted majority in each Chamber, subject to the ordinary veto and veto-override procedures, alter the following numeric parameters: T, K, k, N, ...

-Using 1/2 instead of 3/5 could tempt a thin majority to expand and "pack" the Appellate Courts, thus shifting future Supreme Court appointments.
-To further counter this temptation, we add a time delay:
+We use `3/5` instead of `1/2` so as not to tempt a thin majority toward packing the Appellate Courts and thus toward shifting future Supreme Court appointments.
+We further counter this temptation by adding a time delay:

-    For the purpose of appointing Justices to the Supreme Court: each additional seat on the Appellate Courts shall, 12 years after its addition and no earlier, be considered in the computations of seniority and be eligible for inclusion in lists of candidates.
+    When appointing Justices to the Supreme Court: each additional seat on the Appellate Courts shall, 12 years after its addition and no earlier, be considered in seniority computations and be eligible for inclusion in lists of candidates.

-This allows expansions to immediately relieve ever-growing case burdens.

 ## Appendices

+### Related ideas

 Note: we refer below to some recent congressional activity.
 For this purpose, `X.Y.N` stands for "item number `N` of kind `Y` in the `X`th congress" found at